Willpower. The will of powers. The power of will. No matter how you say it, willpower is a lie.

 So it’s not about willpower.

 There is no question in my mind anymore about how this is supposed to work.
 This is not about willpower at all.
 It’s about the power of the Holy Spirit.
 It’s about preparing for what He has planned for us next.
-And your food cravings are a signal from Him that He is getting you ready for your next season.
-You know this because the cravings are His message that it’s time for you to release your grasp on whatever is binding you to that food.
+And your food cravings are a conglomeration of signals from your body, your past, and from Him that He is getting you ready for your next season.
+It’s time for you to release your grasp on whatever is binding you to that food.

 I hope this message reached you in the same big aha way it did me.
 Or I hope it planted a tiny seed for you to nurture and grow in His timing.
 I’d love it if you would share in the comments your experience with food cravings and what you do to help yourself with them.